jmueller17/LimeRLabel/README.md

 df.lsdata <- set_question_labels(df.lsdata, question_labels, "en")
 ```

 This attaches to each column (variable) a "label" attribute that contains the question text in the specified language.
 In case a variable represents a sub-question (as used in matrix questions for example where respondents rate specific answer items), the "label" attribute returns the sub-question text.
 This makese sense for producing correctly labelled likert polts with [sjp.likert()](http://strengejacke.de/sjPlot/reference/sjp.likert.html) which uses the "label" attribute.
-The parent question can be retrieved with `get_parentlabel()`.
+The parent question can be retrieved with `get_parent_label()`.

 Second, read and extract answer labels with `extract_response_labels()`.